trellix-enterprise/ExpertRules/TRELLIX/ACCESS_PROTECTION/T1003_Export_SAM_from_registry_or_LSA_Export_Registry_entry.md

 ENS: 10.7.0 November'20 update

 ## Notes
 This rule is for monitoring/telemetry.
-Customers are advised to fine-tune the rules to the applications used in their environment or disable the signature if there are false positives.Enabling this rule might result in performance implication in the customer environment.
+Customers are advised to fine-tune the rules to the applications used in their environment or disable the signature if there are false positives.
+Enabling this rule might result in performance implication in the customer environment.